attilammagyar/js80p/README.md

     * volume control 1 input,
     * volume control 2 input,
     * volume control 3 input.
+ * Route external audio into the effects chain of JS80P.

 <a id="install" href="#toc">Table of Contents</a>